SUBSCRIBE TO

 Set Consequences

-When your teen fails to follow directions or behaves disrespectfully, setting clear and consistent consequences is essential.
-Be clear about what will happen if they do not meet expectations and follow through with those consequences.
-This will help them understand the importance of respecting authority and following directions.
+To teach your teenager about respect and following directions, it is important to set clear consequences when they don’t comply.
+Make sure they understand what will happen if they fail to meet expectations, and then make sure to follow through with those consequences.
+This will help them realize the importance of respecting authority and following instructions.

 • Be clear about expectations: Before setting consequences, make sure your teen understands what is expected of them.
 Be specific about what behaviors are and are not acceptable, and make sure your teen understands the consequences if those expectations are not met.